dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Furniture

-Wether to include objects with "Furniture" flag when rendering shadowmaps.
+Whether to include objects with "Furniture" flag when rendering shadowmaps.

->Default: true
+>Default: false

 ---

 ### Lod

-Wether to include objects with "Lod" flag when rendering shadowmaps.
+Whether to include objects with "Lod" flag when rendering shadowmaps.

->Default: false
+>Default: true

 ---

 ### MinRadius

-Wether to include objects with a radius of less than x pixels on the screen in the shadowmaps.
+Whether to include objects with a radius of less than x pixels on the screen in the shadowmaps.

 >Default: 10.0